CyberGhost Review (2020) – A Reliable and User-friendly VPN

 Safety is one of the most important features of a VPN.
 For many, the whole reason for getting a VPN is that they don’t want their personal information to end up on the street.
 Therefore, they wouldn’t want a VPN service to keep logs of their online activities.
 This has happened with some providers that were exposed when they helped law enforcement find hackers that used their services.
 CyberGhost is a provider that values online anonymity, privacy and free use of the internet.
 For this reason, they have taken measures to protect your online personal data.

 Every now and again, CyberGhost releases a ‘transparency report’ in which they note how often organizations such as the DMCA (Digital Millennium Copyright Act) and the police request user-data and how CyberGhost responds to these requests.
 They stress that they do not give any information to third parties.
-The graph below shows how often they received requests for personal user-data in 2015 and who made these requests.
+The chart below shows how often they received requests for personal user data in the second quarter of 2020 and who made these requests.

 Below you can find information on the encryption protocols CyberGhost offers, what their logging policy is, and other privacy-related measures CyberGhost has taken.